CourtHive/tods-competition-factory/documentation/docs/governors/competition-governor.md

 ## linkTournaments

 Links all tournaments currently loaded in competitionEngine state by adding a LINKED_TOURNAMENTS extension to each tournament record.
 Linked tournaments can share venues, schedule cross-tournament matchUps, and be managed as a unified competition.
+See examples: [Linked Tournaments & Shared Venues](../concepts/venues-courts.md#linked-tournaments-shared-venues).

 **Purpose:** Establish relationships between multiple tournaments to enable competition-wide operations like shared venue management, cross-tournament scheduling, and unified participant tracking.